Jim Wulff

-James Francis Wulff (March 22, 1936 – February 19, 2000) was an American football defensive back and halfback in the National Football League (NFL) for the Washington Redskins.
+James Francis Wulff (March 22, 1936 – February 19, 2000) was an American professional football defensive back and halfback in the National Football League (NFL) for the Washington Redskins.
 He played college football at Michigan State University.

 Early life

 Wulff was born in Chicago, Illinois, to the late James and Frances (Huber) Wulff.
 He attended St. George High School in Evanston, Illinois, where he played football and basketball.
 In 1993, Wulff was inducted into the Chicago Catholic League Athletic Coaches Association Hall of Fame.

 College career

 Wulff attended and played college football at Michigan State University.
 He played in the 1956 Rose Bowl, in which Michigan State Spartans defeated the UCLA Bruins, 17–14.
 He graduated in 1958.